 The second term he uses is “teaching.”
 As the former warning is directed to the heart, so now the teaching is directed to the mind or intellect.
 This teaching is the instructing or educating in the truths and principles of the Word of God.
 This coincides with “teaching them to obey everything I have commanded you” (Matthew 28:20) as Jesus stated in the Great Commission.
 Obedience is a by-product of the heart and the head working in tandem to fulfill an obligation.
 As Melick points out, “Teaching is the orderly presentation of Christian truth for converts so that they may know how to grow.”
 If we are not teaching them to obey then we are failing as a church and as disciple-makers.
 “Therefore, we cannot say that we are fulfilling the Great Commission until we are teaching our disciples to “observe everything Jesus commanded.”

-With this vision in mind, “to present everyone fully mature in Christ,” we structure our systems away from activities and events.
-We focus on relationships and invest our time and resources in people rather than programs.
-It’s for this very reason that we can maintain a growing congregation of over eight thousand with a pastoral staff of only ten and a support staff of forty.
+With this vision in mind, “to present everyone fully mature in Christ,” churches need to structure their systems away from activities and events.
+Focus on relationships and invest your time and resources in people rather than programs.

 Read the next in this series of articles called Discipleship Values.